Anuvab Pal: 2007-2016: Career beginnings

+2017-present: Established comedian

-Pal had his stand up special Alive At 40, featured on Amazon Prime.
+Pal released his stand up special, Alive At 40, on Amazon Prime.
 In 2018, his eight-episode comedy Going Viral starring Kunaal Roy Kapur was also produced by Amazon Prime.

-In Feb 2018, Pal did his stand up special The Nation Wants To Know at Harvard Business School, as part of the Harvard South Asia Conference.
+In February 2018, Pal performed his stand up special The Nation Wants To Know at Harvard Business School, as part of the Harvard South Asia Conference.

-In May 2018, Pal premiered his stand up special, The Empire, at London's Soho Theatre.
+In May 2018, Pal premiered his next stand up special, The Empire, at London's Soho Theatre.
 Followed by this, in August he made his debut at Edinburgh Festival Fringe with the same show which was met with good reception.

 In 2018, Pal appeared on four different shows for the BBC.
 He debuted on BBC's Fresh from the Fringe, performing highlights of his Edinburgh Festival show.
 He made an appearance on BBC 2's Big Asian Stand Up as part of BBC's The British Asian Summer.
 His two-part radio series with Andy Zaltzman titled Empire-ical Evidence, tracing the legacy of The Empire in London and Kolkata was broadcast on BBC Radio 4 in October 2018.
 In December 2018, Pal was invited by the BBC World Service Arts Hour to The Arts Hour New Year International Comedy Show.
 He also appeared on QI, on the third episode of the 17th series, on the topic of "Quarrels".

 In late summer 2018, Pal became the first Indian comedian to perform before a sell out crowd at the Lund Comedy Festival in Lund, Sweden.